MileHacker Logo

 • Avoid touching or point at religious statues, altars, or offerings.

-• Respect "no photography" signs.
+• Respect "photos not allowed" signs.

 • Public displays of affection are generally uncommon and discreet.